ishtiaqniloy/Stock_Price_Prediction_ISD/README.md

 Collaborators: Sadia Tasnim(https://github.com/Sadia1505076), Abdullah Al Ishtiaq (https://github.com/ishtiaqniloy), Shashata Sawmya (https://github.com/pythonLoader).

 The system has mainly 4 subsystems.
 Different diagrams are built on different subsytems.
-Only Server and GUI is developed in implementation phase using java and javafx.
+Only Server and GUI is developed in implementation phase using MySQL and JavaFX.